Custom eLearning Solutions

 Example:

 Advanced analytics look beyond completion rates to measure how training affects results.
-They analyse whether more concise acknowledgment messages lead to faster repeat donations, whether outcome‑focused copy increases newsletter engagement and which practices improve donor retention.
+They analyze whether more concise acknowledgment messages lead to faster repeat donations, whether outcome‑focused copy increases newsletter engagement and which practices improve donor retention.

 Predicting Training Needs and Outcomes